neisakutou/ningzuotao.github.io/_pages/about.md

 </style>

 <p align='left'>
 I am currently employed as an Assistant Researcher in the field of <font_color>autonomous driving</font_color>.
-My research focuses on the environmental perception of autonomous driving vehicles and mobile robots.
+My research focuses on the <font_color>environmental perception</font_color> of autonomous driving vehicles and mobile robots.
 Specifically, I am interested in the processing of point clouds in the context of intelligent vehicles.
-My recent work has involved exploring and developing efficient and accurate point cloud processing techniques in autonomous driving applications.
+My recent work has involved exploring and developing efficient and accurate <font_color>point cloud processing techniques</font_color> in autonomous driving applications.
 </p>
 <p align='left'>
-Previously, I have dedicated a significant amount of effort to Autonomous Valet Parking (AVP) projects, which involve developing motion planning modules for unmanned vehicles.
-Additionally, I have a strong interest in Human-Machine Interaction (HMI) design for Intelligent Driving Systems.
+Previously, I have dedicated a significant amount of effort to Autonomous Valet Parking <font_color>(AVP)</font_color> projects, which involve developing motion planning modules for unmanned vehicles.
+Additionally, I have a strong interest in Human-Machine Interaction <font_color>(HMI)</font_color> design for Intelligent Driving Systems.
 </p>
 <p align='left'>
-Before my current position, I studied Software Engineering domestically and pursued a postgraduate program in Artificial Intelligence (Robotics) in the UK.
+Before my current position, I studied <font_color>Software Engineering</font_color> domestically and pursued a postgraduate program in <font_color>Artificial Intelligence (Robotics)</font_color> in the UK.
 </p>
 <p align='left'>
-Still,  I aspire to extend my long-term volunteer work into an amateur research field.
-I aim to apply information technology and artificial intelligence to empower the elderly and visually impaired in their reading capabilities within but not limited to this certain area.
+Still,  I aspire to extend my long-term volunteer work into an <font_color>amateur research field</font_color>.
+I aim to apply information technology and artificial intelligence to empower the <font_color>elderly and visually impaired</font_color> in their <font_color>reading capabilities<font_color> within but not limited to this certain area.
 I eagerly anticipate the opportunity to collaborate with people who share similar aspirations.
 <br/>👉Shoot me an email HERE.
 </p>